dgruber/usagereport-plugin/README.md

 _Note_: This is an experimental fork from [https://github.com/krujos/usagereport-plugin](https://github.com/krujos/usagereport-plugin) adding more capabilities when it comes to measure service instance usage.

-This CF CLI Plugin to shows memory consumption and application instances, and service instances for each org and space you have permission to access.
+This CF CLI Plugin shows memory consumption and application instances, and service instances for each org and space you have permission to access.

 # Usage

 For listing current service instance usage in CSV style:

 ```
-○ → cf usage-report -i summary -f csv
+○ → cf usage-report-si -i summary -f csv
 Org Name,Space Name,Service Instance Name,Service Instance Type,Service Name,Service Plan Name,Amount of Bound Apps,Bound Apps
 DataFlow,Test,redis,managed_service_instance,p-redis,shared-vm,1,6ed59f50-dd09-4a28-ae17-2e4254a60f83
 DataFlow,Test,rabbit,managed_service_instance,p-rabbitmq,standard,1,6ed59f50-dd09-4a28-ae17-2e4254a60f83